Sebokolodi/PyQUfit/README.md

 The files:

-1. Required Files (Not optional):
-  1.1 Stokes Q, U and I data in separate text files.
-  1.2 Frequency text file.
-  1.3 Noise in Q, U, and I images.
+1. Required a text file with freq, Stokes Q, U, I, Error in Stokes Q, U and I.

 2. Required information
-  2.1 user-defined model in a script 'define_model.py'
-  2.2 user-defined priors intervals in a script 'define_priors.py'
+   For now, the user need to specify using True/False, the model they want to fit.
+I plan to automate this at some point.
+   A user needs to specify this inside the following files: i.'define_model.py'
+   ii.'define_priors.py'
+   Script (i) defines the models to use.
+The user can easily update this with their model of interest.
+   Script (ii) defines the priors intervals to use for each model.
+If a user changes the model in script (i), they will also need to change it in script (ii).

 How to find options to parse: